evanseitz/seam-nn/README.md

 	- Global library with 100k sequences | Integrated gradients; UMAP with K-Means clustering
 	- Expected run time: **~3.9 minutes** on Colab A100 GPU

-**Python script examples** are provided in the `examples/` folder for locally running SEAM and exporting outputs to file.
+**Python script examples** are provided in the `examples` folder for locally running SEAM and exporting outputs to file.
 Additional dependencies for these examples may be required and outlined at the top of each script.

 ## GUI:
 A graphic user interface (GUI) is available for dynamically interpretting SEAM results.
 The GUI can be run using the command line interface from the `seam` folder via `python seam_gui.py`.
 The SEAM GUI requires pre-computed inputs that can be saved using the example scripts above.